LadnerLab/Library-Design/docs/one_hundred_reps.md

 ## Installation

 - Because Python is an interpreted language, there is no installation required for the Python version of this script.
 The only requirement is Python 3.
+- You will, however, need to visit [this link](https://github.com/LadnerLab/ProteinOligoLibrary/blob/master/protein_oligo_library.py) to download the Protein Oligo Library file and move it to the directory where the scripts you intend to run are located, or place the file in your PYTHONPATH.
+For example, if you have Anaconda installed, you can move the library to your base environment by putting it here: "~/conda_directory_name/lib/python3.x/site-packages/".

 - To install the C version of One Hundred Reps:
     - Download the [source files from GitHub](https://github.com/LadnerLab/Library-Design/tree/master/one_hundred_reps/c)